fermyon/developer/content/wasm-languages/c-lang.md

 $ tar -xzf wasi-sdk-20.0-linux.tar.gz
 ```

 Now we can write a simple C program using WASI.
-Here is the text our `hello.c`:
+Here is the text of our `hello.c` file:

 ```c
 #include <stdio.h>